 For the above reasons as well as from a professional police point of view, the evaluator believes there is a justified need for Human Relations Training for the police officers of the City of Philadelphia.
 Although the human relations training could be provided by the Philadelphia Police Academy or another academic institution, such as Temple, the evaluator feels the university is a desirable site for such training.
 Resources which the university has including personnel, classrooms, films, and actors help make human relations training a more dynamic, valuable course.
+Although difficult to quantify due to lack of clear role definition, Human Relations Training is a prerequisite for the contemporary police officer.
+Through Human Relations Training an officer should be better equipped to understand human situations and act in the most efficient and acceptable manner.

-"National Advisory Commission of Criminal Justice Standards and Goals, Police, page 401, 1973.
+1National Advisory Commission of Criminal Justice Standards and Goals, Police, page 401, 1973.